HelloThereMatey/mag_sputter_tool/auto_control/docs/SOP_new.md

 7. **Update Target Labels**
    - If targets were changed, update **sticky note labels** on chamber door
-   - Write material name and installation date
+   - Write material name and installation date.

-8. **Complete Instrument Logbook**
+8. **Complete Instrument Logbook entry**
-   - Record session information:
+   - The GUI has a digital logbook.
+The window is opened when the GUI is booted.
-     - Date and time
+   - It can be re-opened through: Tools -> Logbook
-     - User name
+   - Enter the Target material for each gun and write notes about session.
+Then click "Add Entry".
-     - Target material(s)
+   - The GUI will display the last entry for the Gun target materials.

-     - Process parameters (power, pressure, gas flow)
+9. **Leave System in Standby state**
-     - Deposition time and estimated thickness
+   - CLick "STAND-BY" button on GUI.
-     - Any issues or anomalies
+   - Wait for sytsme to go to default state.

-9. **Leave System in Standby**
+   - "Click "Yes" on teh dialog box that pops up asking if you want to go to Stand by.
-   - System can be left in high vacuum state for next user
+   - Close GUI and terminal to logout.
-   - Do **not** close control application unless instructed
+   - Leave system like this unless next user requests to leave pumping.

 ---